coderefinery/coderefinery.org/repository/moving.md

 `https://source.coderefinery.org` to have an explicit example but the strategy is general and works with any host name.

+Please also note that GitLab has good import functionality from all major platforms.

 ## Check first whether you track any issues